+"No." said Grendel.
 "The amnesty is for all, Kur and human," said one of the Kurii.
 "Things will be as before," said another.
 "Agamemnon is tired of war," said another.
 "The war is done.
 He grants mercy, and forgiveness to all."
 "To all," said another, "even to those who most fiercely opposed him."

-"It is his desire to return peace to the world," said another.

-"I do not doubt it," said Lord Grendel.
+"It is his desire to return peace to the world," said another "I do not doubt it." said Lord Grendel.
 "Come with us, Lord Grendel," said another.

+"No." said Lord Grendel.

-Chapter, the Forty-Ninth:
+Chapter, the Forty-Ninth: TRACKS

-Tracks

 "Hold," said Lord Grendel, nostrils flaring.

 He and Cabot were some pasangs from their concealed camp.

 "There," said Grendel, "where the brush is awry.
 Set an arrow to your bow."

-Cabot lowered the slain tarsk from his shoulders, and readied the great bow.
+Cabot lowered the slain tarsk from his shoulders.

+and readied the great bow.
-Half bent, head moving from side to side, ears erected, Grendel warily approached an opening in the brush.

-"What is it?" whispered Cabot.
+Half bent, head moving from side to side, ears erected, Grendel warily approached an opening in the "What is it?" whispered Cabot.